DataDog/datadog-lambda-go/README.md

 Custom metrics can be submitted using the `Distribution` function.
 The metrics are submitted as [distribution metrics](https://docs.datadoghq.com/graphing/metrics/distributions/).

+**IMPORTANT NOTE:** If you have already been submitting the same custom metric as non-distribution metric (e.g., gauge, count, or histogram) without using the datadog-lambda-go lib, you MUST pick a new metric name to use for `ddlambda.Distribution`.
+Otherwise that existing metric will be converted to a distribution metric and the historical data prior to the conversion will be no longer queryable.

 ```go
 ddlambda.Distribution(
   "coffee_house.order_value", // Metric name
   12.45, // The value